History of Palestine: UN partition and the 1948 Palestine War

 On 29 November 1947, the United Nations General Assembly, voting 33 to 13 in favour with 10 abstentions, adopted Resolution 181 (II) (though not legally binding) recommending a partition with the Economic Union of Mandatory Palestine to follow the termination of the British Mandate.
 The plan was to partition Palestine into an "Independent Arab state alongside a Jewish States, and the Special International Regime for the City of Jerusalem".
 Jerusalem was to encompass Bethlehem.
-Zionist leaders (including the Jewish Agency), accepted the plan, while Palestinian Arab leaders rejected it and all independent Muslim and Arab states voted against it.
+Zionist leaders (including the Jewish Agency for Israel), accepted the plan, while Palestinian Arab leaders rejected it and all independent Muslim and Arab states voted against it.
 Almost immediately, sectarian violence erupted and spread, killing hundreds of Arabs, Jews and British over the ensuing months.

 The UN resolution was the catalyst for a full scale civil war.
 For four months, under continuous Arab provocation and attack, the Yishuv was usually on the defensive while occasionally retaliating.
 Arab volunteers of the Arab Liberation Army entered Palestine to fight alongside the Palestinians, but the April–May offensive of Yishuv forces defeated the Arab forces and Arab Palestinian society collapsed.
 By the time the armistice was signed, some 700,000 Palestinians caught up in the turmoil fled or were driven from their homes.
+This event is now known as the Nakba.

-On 14 May 1948, David Ben-Gurion and the Jewish People's Council declared the establishment of a Jewish state in Eretz Israel (The Land of Israel), to be known as the State of Israel.
+On 14 May 1948, David Ben-Gurion and the declared the establishment of a Jewish state in Eretz Israel (The Land of Israel), to be known as the State of Israel.
 The neighbouring Arab states intervened to prevent the partition and support the Palestinian Arab population.
 While Transjordan and Egypt took control of territory designated for the future Arab State, Syrian and Iraqi expeditionary forces attacked Israel without success.
 The most intensive battles were waged between the Jordanian and Israeli forces over the control of Jerusalem.

-On June 11, a truce was accepted by all parties.
+On 11 June, a truce was accepted by all parties.
 Israel used the lull to undertake a large-scale reinforcement of its army.
 In a series of military operations, during the war it conquered the whole of the Galilee region, both the Lydda and Ramle areas, and the Negev.
 It also managed to secure, in the Battles of Latrun, a road linking Jerusalem to Israel.
 However, the neighboring Arab countries signed the 1949 Armistice Agreements that ended the war, and have recognized de facto the new borders of Israel.
 In this phase, 350,000 more Arab Palestinians fled or were expelled from the conquered areas.